The Trendy Science Teacher

 #7: Fire Lab- Virtual Arson Investigation

 Next up in my list of 20 Virtual Labs & Activities for Forensic Science is one of my favorites- an interactive site that walks students through the science behind how fires burn.
 Then, they are able to gather evidence from a virtual arson investigation and analyze their collections to solve the crime.
 This entire virtual activity can serve as both the lesson and the practice, making it great for online or flipped classrooms.
-Check out the website here.
+It’s also perfect for both high school and middle school students!
+Want a free resource download that accompanies this website?
+Click HERE to download the packet that I provide for my students.

 #8: Arson Investigation Podcast

 I love a good podcast and this one doesn’t disappoint.
 It is appropriate for both the middle and high school classroom and takes students through a 13- episode journey through the events surrounding an arson investigation.
-This website also provides supporting documents for each episode, which is perfect for busy teachers.
+Don’t worry about creating a supporting document for this podcast!
+I’ve got you covered.
+Click HERE to get the resource that I use with my own students as we listen to this intriguing podcast mystery.

 #9: Forensic Toxicology-WebQuest & Lab